arx-tools/arx-level-generator/readme.md

 inside `../pkware-test-files` relative to where you have installed the `arx-level-generator` (the 2 packages should be in the same folder next to each other)

+The packages caches levels that are loaded from the original game into the `.cache` folder.
+If you update `arx-convert` and it changes the format of the json structure, then just delete the `.cache` folder and you're good to go.

 ## Known issues with the stack so far

 https://github.com/evanw/esbuild/issues/1975